kontent-ai/delivery-sdk-js/readme.md

 ```

 Supported elements: `TextElement`, `MultipleChoiceElement`, `DateTimeElement`, `RichTextElement`, `NumberElement`,
 `AssetsElement`, `UrlSlugElement`, `TaxonomyElement`, `LinkedItemsElement` and `CustomElement`.
-Additionally you might
+Additionally, you might
-also get `UknownElement` or custom model if you register it for your custom elements.
+also get `UnknownElement` or a custom model if you register it for your custom elements.

 #### Use custom models for Custom elements